Nitrate Pollution Awareness Week, July 26-August 1, 2026 Tip Sheet

 Nitrate in drinking water is linked to serious health problems

 Excess nitrate in water poses health risks to humans such as increased incidence of thyroid disease, pre-term births, neural tube defects and cancers.
-In terms of ensuring safe drinking water, the EPA standard (set in 1992) is 10 milligrams per liter, or roughly 10 parts per million.
-However research suggests that prolonged exposure to nitrate levels at lower levels can still pose health threats.
+In terms of ensuring safe drinking water, the EPA standard (set in 1962) is 10 milligrams per liter, or roughly 10 parts per million.
+However research suggests that prolonged exposure to nitrate levels at lower levels can pose health threats.

 Dead zones, fish kills and other damage to the environment